Keys upsets two-time defending champ Sabalenka to capture first Australian Open title | TSN

 Never one to hide her emotions, Sabalenka kicked a ball after netting a volley and dropped her racket after missing an overhead.

 She went to the locker room before the second set, and whether that helped clear her head or slowed Keys’ momentum — or both — the final’s complexion soon changed.
 Keys’ first-serve percentage dipped from 86% in the first set to 59% in the second.
-Sabalenka raised her winner total to 13 in the second set and began accumulating, and converting, break points.
+Sabalenka raised her winner total from four in the first set to 13 in the second and began accumulating, and converting, break points.

 When she sent a backhand down the line to force an error by Keys for a break and a 2-1 lead in the second, Sabalenka shook her left fist and gritted her teeth.
 The action in the third set was tight and tense, without so much as a single break point until its final game, when Keys came through with one last forehand winner.